top of page

 About Me

 Psychiatry is a specialty that calls upon us to embrace the art of medicine.
 It requires thoughtful integration of research-backed evidence and individual human experiences.
 My aim is to practice medicine in a way that values open curiosity, meaningful relationships, and humility.
-My approach, whether focusing on therapy or medication, integrates The Perspectives of Psychiatry and Psychodynamic theory.
-I prioritize patient education, harm reduction, and collaborative decision-making to ensure that you remain at the heart of the treatment process.
+I prioritize patient education, harm reduction, and collaborative decision-making to ensure that patients remain at the heart of the treatment process.
+My approach, whether focusing on therapy or medication, is rooted in my training in psychodynamic psychotherapy.

 Education & Training